A server must first be disabled in the Address Manager user interface and removed from BAM control before it can be replaced.

 enable networking redundancy (4-port appliances only) or

 Scenario drop-down menu, select either

 Active/Backup or Active/Active

-(802.3ad).Note: You cannot enable network redundancy from the Add Server page if any VLAN interfaces are present on the Services interface (eth0).
+(802.3ad).Note: You can't enable network redundancy from the Add Server page if any VLAN interfaces are present on the Service interface (eth0).
 If necessary, remove any configured VLAN interfaces using the DNS/DHCP Server Administration Console, then add the server to Address Manager and enable network redundancy.
 Once the server is under Address Manager control you can configure VLAN interfaces from the Address Manager user interface ( ).

 If you require VLAN Tagging with port bonding, you must first enable bonding then immediately configure VLAN interfaces.

 - Service interface—set an IPv4 address and netmask that will be used only for services traffic such as DNS, DHCP, DHCPv6 and TFTP (3 and 4-port appliances only).
 If Dedicated Management has been previously enabled, you will see the IPv4 address you configured on eth2 in the DNS/DHCP Server Administration Console.

 the following (only available if the DNS/DHCP Server Monitoring

 Service is enabled):